hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

-# WebDriver BiDi Automation for SeleniumVBA
+# WebDriver BiDi for SeleniumVBA

 ### 【4/19/2026 Updated] 　Improved robustness for SPA environments.
 I have uploaded an experimental file that shows WebDriver BiDi working with **[SeleniumVBA](https://github.com/GCuser99/SeleniumVBA)** (@GCuser99).
 To prevent the file from being deleted due to a false positive by Windows Defender, a password **"123"** is set for the file.